 - Feed Yard Foodie — A great blog from a Nebraska farm family that runs a feed lot.
 You’ll see lots of cattle and beef information here from Anne Burkholder.
 Love her videos too!

 - The Field Position is the blog for an Iowa-based seed company called Latham Seeds.
-Sharon Latham shares things about the business, their customers and more personal pieces like recipes.
+Shannon Latham shares things about the business, their customers and more personal pieces like recipes.

 - Fill Your Plate — the Arizona Farm Bureau blog that helps connect farmers in the state with consumers in terms of what’s in season, where to locate and how to cook things.

 - Food for Thought — Students at Kansas State are telling their stories on this blog.
 Check out the diversity of students!
 (Look closely and you can find a cotton connection!)